neoliteconsultant/bankingtala/README.md

 ##### Balance

-To do a balance inquiry, paste the following URL in a Rest Client.
+To do a balance inquiry.

 ```
 $ curl http://[hostname]:[port]/tala/api/v1/balance/{accountNumber}